Best Buy (NYSE:BBY) Posts Quarterly Earnings Results, Beats Estimates By $0.18 EPS

-Best Buy (NYSE:BBY – Get Free Report) posted its earnings results on Thursday.
-The technology retailer reported $1.34 EPS for the quarter, beating the consensus estimate of $1.16 by $0.18, RTT News reports.
-The firm had revenue of $9.29 billion for the quarter, compared to analysts’ expectations of $9.23 billion.
-Best Buy had a return on equity of 47.56% and a net margin of 2.90%.
-The firm’s revenue was down 3.1% compared to the same quarter last year.
-During the same period last year, the firm earned $1.22 EPS.
+Best Buy (NYSE:BBY – Get Free Report) posted its quarterly earnings data on Thursday.
+The technology retailer reported $1.34 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.16 by $0.18, RTT News reports.
+The business had revenue of $9.29 billion during the quarter, compared to analysts’ expectations of $9.23 billion.
+Best Buy had a net margin of 2.90% and a return on equity of 47.56%.
+The business’s revenue was down 3.1% on a year-over-year basis.
+During the same period last year, the firm posted $1.22 earnings per share.
 Best Buy updated its FY 2025 guidance to 6.100-6.350 EPS and its FY25 guidance to $6.10-$6.35 EPS.

 Best Buy Stock Performance